 - “Evolution would be progressing in the mystery outside the Garden, outside the view of most theological discourse over the centuries.
 The two accounts, that of evolutionary science and of Scripture, would be taking place alongside one another, outside each other’s view” (p.
 10).

-One might think that those who take a literal approach to Scriptures will be pleased to find scientific support for an historical Adam and Eve, just as they are when archaeologists finds give proof to historical persons, places, and events in the Bible.
+One might think that those who take a literal approach to Scriptures will be pleased to find scientific support for an historical Adam and Eve, just as they are when archaeological finds give proof to historical persons, places, and events in the Bible.
 But I doubt they will.

 The Bible (Word of God) is accepted by faith, not by any scientific proofs.
 Besides, the genealogical Adam and Eve, arising 6000 years ago from a populated community, is nothing akin to the Adam and Eve formed from the dust in the Genesis narrative in chapter two.